-- 1. The internal clock is the one that suits most applications and is the default; in this case, the clock signal is generated by the sending modem. - 2.
-The slave clock is used when in remote digital loopback mode. - 3.
-The external clock is a signal generated by the sending DTE.
+- 1. The internal clock is the one that suits most applications and is the default; in this case, the clock signal is generated by the local modern. - 2.
+The slave clock is that the clock signal is generated by recieved data . - 3.
+The external clock is that the clock signal provided by the DTE.

 INTERNAL AT&X0 The modem provides the clock and

 sends it to the DTE.
-Adaptive rate
+Adaptive rate can

-can be used.
+be used.
 (Default)

-EXTERNAL AT&X1 The DTE provides the clock and
+EXTERNAL AT&X1 The DTE provides the clock and sends

-sends it to the modem.
-Must use
+it to the modem.
+Must use auto-retrain,

-auto-retrain, cannot use adaptive rate.

-SLAVE AT&X2 Recovered receiver clock serves as

-transmission clock.